 - Yields about 2 1/2 cups.

 - Can be stored refrigerated up to 3 days.
-Blend or shake until frothy before serving.
+Blend or shake until well mixed and frothy before serving.